 Now with Fox News and the proliferation of internet sources, you can easily find a source that matches your worldview without challenge.
 Fox in particular helped blur the line between news and commentary, and the advent of advocacy journalism on the left means neutral news reporting – always at risk – is now firmly a thing of the past.
 So today the vast majority of people who are engaged in online discussions are far too secure in their own information bubbles.
 Rather than think through and consider their possible preconceptions and try to understand the other side, they lash out and assume the worst about anything and anyone that contradicts their worldview in the slightest way.
 Rather than present reasoned arguments, ad hominum attacks and dismissal based on personality or source rule the day.
 Humility in the face of a complex situation with decades, even centuries of convoluted history is totally absent.
 As is self awareness, and considering critically actions by all actors in context.

-Functioning as an independent part time commentator in that environment is almost impossible.
+Functioning as an independent part time commentator in this environment is almost impossible.
 So I’m going to scale back public analysis and comment on the subject of Ukraine and other geopolitical issues.
 It’s not that I’m thin skinned – I relish a good, fact based discussion of contrary views since it helps sharpen arguments and we all learn from it and evolve our positions.
 I’ve certainly changed positions on some subjects based on feedback.
 The problem is that in today’s environment it has become just too stressful and time consuming to try to moderate, respond, and keep discussions on a civil and rational level.
 Even with the support of my honored Patreons I just can’t keep up (I still have a “real” job, which as noted funding has declined so I no longer have as much flexibility as I used to anyway).
 So I’ll do what so many have asked, stick to natural disasters, with occasional commentary on the information/news dynamics and misinformation/propaganda problem (but no longer suggest sources – it seems you aren’t supposed to even *look* at anything that might contradict your worldview, even for the purpose of criticizing it!).

 First, a Happy New Year to everyone, and hopes that this upcoming year is a good one!